 - Most popular video: The OpenRC Truggy, A experimental 3D Printed R/C car

 Daniel Norée is an award-winning Swedish 3D designer and 3D printing evangelist.
 He also is the author of The OpenR/C Project and The OpenRailway Project, and inventor of the famous Benchy.
 In his videos, Daniel provides guidance on how to build remote controlled cars or drones using 3D printing.
 He also showcases nice 3D printed objects such as a snowball maker or wrenches.
 A great channel from one of the pillars of the 3D printing community!

 There are MANY YouTube channels about 3D printing.

-Since our last article in September 2016 the number of 3D printing-related channels has grown sharply, showing how active the 3D printing community is.
-We have 88 channels on this list, and many of them are growing really fast!
+Since our last update, the number of 3D printing-related YT channels has grown sharply, showing how active the 3D printing community is.
+We now have 79 channels on this list, and many of them are growing really fast!

 Live streaming is on the rise.